StephanTLavavej/STL/README.md

         3. Sort the remaining lines.
         4. Find the last occurrence of `#`, so you can delete all of the empty lines and comments.
         5. Count the remaining lines.
-* Run `npx tsc && node built/gather_stats.js` to regenerate `daily_table.js` and `monthly_table.js`.
+* Run `npm run gather` to compile `src/gather_stats.ts` and then regenerate `daily_table.ts` and `monthly_table.ts`.
     + This regenerates the files from scratch, but the diff should be small because the data is stable and the process is deterministic.
     + It's possible for previous values to change, e.g. if an issue is relabeled, but dramatic changes without corresponding generator changes should be investigated.
     + Automated updates (controlled by `.github/workflows/update-status-chart.yml` in the main repo) will regenerate these files, so you generally don't need to manually update them in PRs.
+* Run `npm run build` to compile `src/status_chart.ts` and then bundle it and its imports into `built/status_chart.js`.
+    + Automated updates will also regenerate this file.
+However, you'll need to manually update `built/status_chart.js` if you're making synchronized changes to `index.html`.
 * Open `index.html` to preview your changes locally.
-    + If you've changed how the Status Chart uses Chart.js, open F12 Developer Tools, click on the Console tab, and refresh the page to verify that no warnings/errors are displayed.
+    + If you've changed how the Status Chart uses [Chart.js][], open F12 Developer Tools, click on the Console tab, and refresh the page to verify that no warnings/errors are displayed.
 * After pushing your `my-pages` branch, wait a moment for GitHub Pages to publish, then you can view your changes at `https://%GH_USER%.github.io/STL/`.
     + When creating a PR, it's helpful to include that as a "live preview" link.
+* If you're manually updating generated files, remember to merge `gh-pages` into your `my-pages` branch and regenerate the files before completing your PR.

 # License